Hikaru Nakahara

-Hikaru Nakahara (中原 輝, Nakahara Hikaru) is a Japanese footballer who plays as a winger for club, Shimizu S-Pulse, on loan from Sagan Tosu.
+Hikaru Nakahara (中原 輝, Nakahara Hikaru) is a Japanese footballer who plays as a winger for club Sagan Tosu.

 Early life

 Nakahara was born in Yamaga, Kumamoto, Japan.

 Career

 Nakahara made his debut for Kumamoto on 10 March 2019, playing the full 90 minutes against AC Nagano Parceiro.

 On 5 January 2025, Nakahara was announce official transfer to J1 promoted club, Shimizu S-Pulse for 2025 season on loan.